xingyingwang/smart_contracts/week-3-tutorial.md

 ### 3:

-Below is a common script you might find in Bitcoin.
+The following is a common script you might find in Bitcoin.

-* 3.A) What is this kind of script usually called?
-* 3.B) write down what each text string represents at lines 1, 2 and 5.
-* 3.C) Write down what each function does at lines 3, 4, 6 and 7.
-* 3.D) What would happen if we changed the // chris: add in a hash check that still returns true

 ```
 1. 304402205fc2ccf4a060cf860ad76b5933755f8ad1de54c35977fea56f3c4e0fc743990202204879136e0ad6244